Sensus divinitatis: History

+and an additional way of God to make him known beside Scripture and testimonies.

+He further posits that all have the sense, only it does not work properly in some humans, due to sin's noetic effects.

 Roman Catholic theologian Karl Rahner proposed an innate sense or pre-apprehension of God, which has been noted to share elements in common with Calvin's Sensus Divinitatis.
 This concept of innate knowledge of God is similar to the Islamic concept of Fitra.

 Neo-Calvinists who adhere to the presuppositionalist school of Christian apologetics sometimes appeal to a sensus divinitatis to argue that there are no genuine atheists.

 Research in the cognitive science of religion suggests that the human brain has a natural and evolutionary predisposition towards theistic beliefs, which Kelly James Clark argues is empirical evidence for the presence of a sensus divinitatis.

 Criticism

 Philosopher Evan Fales presents three arguments against the presence of a sensus divinitatis: